On the eigenproblem for Gaussian bridges: Proof of Theorem

 where the eigenvalues and eigenfunctions of the base process are replaced with their asymptotic approximations.
-The second step is to argue that the roots of the exact and perturbed equations \eqref{Geq} and \eqref{tildeGeq} close on an appropriate scale, asymptotically as $n\to\infty$.
-This is done in Lemmas \ref{lem1} and \ref{lem2} below, which imply assertion (1) of Theorem \ref{main-thm}.
+The next step is to argue that the roots of the exact and perturbed equations \eqref{Geq} and \eqref{tildeGeq} are close on an appropriate scale, asymptotically as $n\to\infty$.
+These steps are implemented in Lemmas \ref{lem1} and \ref{lem2} respectively, which together imply assertion 1 of Theorem \ref{main-thm}.

-\begin{lem} The unique root $\widetilde \mu^a_n\in (n,n+1)$ of equation \eqref{tildeGeq} satisfies
+\begin{lem} The unique root $\widetilde \mu^a_n\in (n+\gamma_H,n+1+\gamma_H)$ of equation \eqref{tildeGeq} satisfies

 \end{lem}

 \begin{proof}